cslotboom/hysteresis/Readme.md

 * Numerically finding the slope or area of a curve.
 * Resampling curves.
 * Comparing Hysteresis made with simialar load protocols.

+A overview of the functions currently availible can be found here: https://hysteresis.readthedocs.io/en/latest/

 ## Contents